List of Fast & Furious characters: Mr. Nobody

 In The Fate of the Furious, Mr. Nobody approaches Hobbs after his arrest in Germany and offers to get him out if he joins his covert ops unit, which Hobbs refuses.
 After staging a prison riot that allows for Hobbs and Deckard Shaw to escape, he recruits them to go after Dom and Cipher.
 During a meeting with the team, he reveals that Cipher was the one who hired Owen Shaw and Mose Jakande, which is why she has taken an interest in the group, as they have interfered in her business twice.
 They are then attacked by Cipher and Dom (who is secretly being blackmailed), who steal the God's Eye.
 Mr. Nobody equips the team with the means to track them down and sends his protégé, Little Nobody, to go with them.
-At the end of the film, Mr. Nobody and Little Nobody remain celebrate with the team in New York, promising to keep searching for Cipher.
+At the end of the film, Mr. Nobody and Little Nobody remain to celebrate with the team in New York, promising to keep searching for Cipher.

 He is referenced in Hobbs & Shaw when CIA Agent Leob informs Shaw that Mr. Nobody is a mutual associate of theirs when requesting Deckard Shaw's aid in finding a missing rogue MI6 agent.

-In F9, Mr Nobody has arrested Cipher, after two years of searching for her, and taken her aboard his plane to be brought back to the US.
+In F9, Mr. Nobody has arrested Cipher, after two years of searching for her, and taken her aboard his plane to be brought back to the US.
 He also has in possession half of "Project Aries", which Cipher has been looking for.
 But the plane was attacked and crashed in Montequinto, Guatemala by Jakob Toretto in an ambush, who has taken Cipher but not Project Aries, which was his true target.
-It is unknown that if Mr. Nobody survived or was killed in the crash.
+It is unknown if Mr. Nobody survived or was killed in the crash.

 Mr. Nobody is portrayed by Kurt Russell.
-Originally referred to as Frank Petty several weeks before the premiere, he was later noted to just be Mr. Nobody when Russell interviewed on Jimmy Kimmel Live.
+Originally referred to as Frank Petty several weeks before the premiere, he was later noted to just be Mr. Nobody when Russell was interviewed on Jimmy Kimmel Live.
 His real name is unknown.